 Learn about Over-the-Counter (OTC) medicines at MedlinePlus, an ad-free website.
 Read about pain relievers, antihistamines, decongestants, cough medicines, cold meds, risks in using OTC drugs and more.
-Find out what adults and children should know about using over-the-counter (OTC) drugs.
+Find out what adults and children should know about using (OTC) drugs.
 Generic drugs are also explained in this MedlinePlus website.

 Prescription drug abuse information relevant to teens and kids.
 Also known as a more modern term “Medicine Misuse.”
 Practical advice for parents who want to prevent problems of kids – teenagers and children – misusing prescription drugs.
-A growing problem addressed by the nonprofit organization Partnership for Drug-Free Kids
+A growing problem addressed by the nonprofit organization Partnership for Drug-Free Kids, drugfree.org.

-CMS identified issues with using atypical antipsychotic drugs.
-This fact sheet summarizes FDA-approved product labels for using atypical antipsychotic medications in adults.
-Such medications include aripiprazole (Abilify), olanzapine, risperidone, clozapine and more.
+CMS identified issues with using atypical antipsychotic medications for adults.
+This fact sheet summarizes FDA-approved product labels for using atypical antipsychotic drugs in adults.
+Such medications include aripiprazole (Abilify), olanzapine (Zyprexa), risperidone (Risperdal), clozapine and more.
 Fact sheet also links to treatment guidelines for these meds in adults.
 Published October 2015

 Set of guides on health problems involving illegal activity.
 Seventy four (74) guides from the Center for Problem-Oriented Policing designed to reduce the harm caused by specific crime problems.
 Includes guides related to gangs, bullying, bomb threats, drug dealing, underage drinking, people with mental illness, child pornography, prostitution, pharmacy robberies, prescription fraud, acquaintance rape, exploitation of trafficked women, drive by shootings, domestic violence and more.
 Guides are referred to as problem-specific guides.
 From Arizona Statue University (ASU).

 Code of Ethics effective January 2022, for pharmaceutical and biotech companies.
 The Pharmaceutical Research and Manufacturers of America (PhRMA) updated its voluntary Code on Interactions with Health Professionals, effective in January 2009.
 It has not been updated in the last 10 years.
 The revised code eliminates free mugs and pens from drug companies and drug reps, and limits meals to some degree.
 The 2022 Code does not address drug pricing.
 30 pp.